grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 # Profiling Java via the Grafana Agent

 Grafana Agent supports Java profiling in [Flow mode](/docs/agent/latest/flow/).
-The configuration file is written in the [River](/docs/agent/latest/flow/config-language/) language and is composed of components that are used to collect, transform, and send data.
+Written in the [River](/docs/agent/latest/flow/config-language/) language, the configuration file is composed of components that are used to collect, transform, and send data.

 ## Configuration